 Key Players (Catch Up)

 If you have not read any or all of the previous Rapp books, do not worry.
-You will have no troubles picking up this novel and jumping headfirst into the action.
-Of course don’t be surprised if after reading Lethal Agent you’re downloading all the previous books to binge read on your Kindle.
+You will have no trouble picking up this novel and jumping headfirst into the action.
+Of course, don’t be surprised if after reading Lethal Agent you’re downloading all the previous books to binge read on your Kindle.

 To help you prepare for Lethal Agent, here are the short biographies of 3 key characters Rapp has had dealings with previously:

-Irene Kennedy – Irene Kennedy (introduced in Transfer of Power as Director of the Counter-terrorism Center) is Mitch Rapp’s recruiter, friend, and stanch supporter.
+Irene Kennedy – Irene Kennedy (introduced in Transfer of Power as Director of the Counter-terrorism Center) is Mitch Rapp’s recruiter, friend, and staunch supporter.
 She has been promoted to Director of the CIA.